Updated by the Progyny Clinical Team — September 2025.

 - Does bleeding or spotting always indicate a miscarriage or can there be another cause?

 Every pregnancy is unique and while spotting may be a sign of early miscarriage in some, individuals can experience heavy bleeding and successfully carry a pregnancy to term.
-If you do experience spotting, you should be able to call your doctor or nurse day or night for reassurance and to schedule an appointment to be seen to confirm everything is okay.
+If you do experience bleeding or spotting, you should call your healthcare team for reassurance and schedule an appointment to confirm everything is okay.

-- When my coworkers found out about my miscarriage, they were all talking about their experience and reaching out with unsolicited advice.
+- When my coworkers found out about my pregnancy loss, they were all talking about their experience and reaching out with unsolicited advice.
 What do you say to coworkers?
 How do I navigate this?

 One of the hardest parts of moving forward after a miscarriage is feeling responsible for educating your family and coworkers in addition to processing your own grief.
 It is okay not to take everyone’s advice and to let people know that you appreciate their support but aren’t ready to discuss your experience.
 If someone says something hurtful or insensitive, politely let them know.